Where To Buy

 4. It’s got a smaller ankle strap.

 Both have a shorter ankle strap connector in 2015.
 If you want the longer ankle strap connector from the 2014 bindings just contact Union and ask them.

 Flex: Snappy and stiff but not the stiffest binding in the line.

-Adjustability: Same adjustability that is great in some areas and lacking in others but there is more great than bad.
-It also has a tooless toe strap this year and a better tool free ankle strap.
+Adjustability: the Same adjustability that is great in some areas and lacking in others but there is more great than bad.
+It also has a toolless toe strap this year and a better tool free ankle strap.
 You hear this in all Union reviews.
-The heel loop’s ajustability is really good for dialing out the binding for your boot size but not ideal for rotating the high backs and there is no way to adjust the ankle strap angle.
+The heel loop’s adjustability is really good for dialing out the binding for your boot size but not ideal for rotating the high backs and there is no way to adjust the ankle strap angle.

 Comfort: no pressure points with our crew and like all Union bindings it’s got a good fit around your boot.